ImmerseGen: Agent-Guided Immersive World Generation with Alpha-Textured Proxies

 \textbf{1)} We propose ImmerseGen, a novel agent-guided 3D environment generation framework that uses simplified geometric proxies with alpha-textured meshes to produce compact, photorealistic worlds ready for real-time mobile VR rendering.

-\textbf{2)} We propose a novel RGBA texturing paradigm that first synthesizes 8K terrain textures using a geometry-conditioned panorama generator via user-centric mapping, and then directly generates alpha-textured proxy assets, avoiding fidelity loss that typically results from mesh decimation.
+\textbf{2)} We propose a novel RGBA texturing paradigm that first synthesizes 8K terrain textures using a geometry-conditioned panorama generator via user-centric mapping, and then directly generates alpha-textured proxy assets, avoiding fidelity loss inherent in mesh decimation.

 \textbf{3)} To automate scene creation from user prompts, we introduce VLM-based modeling agents equipped with a novel grid-based semantic analysis, enabling 3D spatial reasoning from 2D observations and ensuring accurate asset placement.
 ImmerseGen further enhances immersion with dynamic effects and ambient audio for a multisensory experience.